spree/spree-guides/content/v2.2/integration/message_basics.md

 ### Polling

-The most common way for messages to enter the system is via a scheduled poller that talks to the Spree Commerce [storefront API](/api).
+The most common way for messages to enter the system is via a scheduled poller that talks to the Spree Commerce <%= link_to "storefront API", "api/index" %>.
 These pollers will ask the storefront for new messages that have been created or updated since the last time it checked.

 It's not important to understand exactly how these API differences result in a message.
 For the purposes of this guide, it is sufficient for you to understand that changes to orders, payments, shipments, etc. come in via a scheduled polling action at regular intervals.
 The result of this will be a series of appropriate messages relevant to the state change.